 Students may complete the requirement at any time starting the summer after Grade 8 and ending before graduation.
 This requirement is to be completed outside the student’s normal school instructional hours and in a variety of settings.
 Students may not complete the hours through activities that are counted towards a credit, through paid work, or by assuming duties normally performed by a paid employee.

-Check out the Volunteer Action Centre for a listing of available community involvement opportunities.
+Check out the Volunteer Waterloo Region for a listing of available community involvement opportunities.

 How Do I Submit My Community Involvement Hours?